CatherineBrett/SEB-Project-2/README.md

 In fact, Liv and I found we very much enjoyed working together, were learning a lot from the process, and were making good progress.
 As a result, we didn’t work independently of one another until the final few hours of the project when the time pressure was greater and there was some much-needed styling still to be done!
 (Here, we agreed on a basic look and then took responsibility for a page each, reconvening afterwards to agree on any tweaks.)

 In terms of the build, on Day One we began with an initial commit of the starter code.
 Then to get our basic structure in place, we consulted our wireframe and created components for the navbar, and the home and quiz pages.
 We set our parent component up with the appropriate imports, a router, routes to the home and quiz pages, and also linked to them from the navbar.
-We made components for the About and Instructions sections, and imported them to use in the Home component.
+We made components for the About and Instructions sections, and imported them to use in the `Home` component.

-On Day Two, our first (and only) full day, we made dropdowns for our category and difficulty level “`select`” elements (not strictly `select` elements as we were using Bulma, whose dropdowns use anchor tags):
+On Day Two, our first (and only) full day, we made dropdowns for our category and difficulty level “select” elements (not strictly `<select>` elements as we were using Bulma, whose dropdowns use anchor tags):

 ```
 <div className="dropdown-menu" id="dropdown-menu" role="menu">